 5. Is the Furnace Switch Working Properly?

-All furnaces have a power switch (just like a light switch) either on the furnace or on a wall close by.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage